wla312/reactnytsearch/README.md

+# reactnytsearch

+A react-based application that queries and displays relevant NYT articles based on the user's search.
+Users can also save, comment, and delete saved articles.

+Uses the React mounting lifecycle.

+The deployed version can be found [here](https://safe-chamber-44968.herokuapp.com/).

-# Create React Express App
+## Create React Express App

 ## About This Boilerplate